-Just a few days to Christmas so what’s better than a list of the most traditional foods of Bolognese cuisine for these holidays?
+It's only a few days before Christmas, so what’s better than a list of the most traditional foods of Bolognese cuisine for these holidays?

 Cotechino with lentils

 Typical of Bologna and the whole Emilia Romagna, cotechino is a charcuterie product made with pork meat rind and fat mixed with salt and spices.

 It needs to be boiled on low heat for about four hours.